cstiago/b3DS/README.md

 ### If anyone wants to improve on the code, feel free to do so.

 ## Prerequisites
-* Python 2.7+
+* Python 3.11+
 * pip
-* pycrypto
+* pycryptodome

 ## Installation
-After you've installed the latest version of Python 2, run `pip install pycrypto` in command prompt.
+After you've installed the latest version of Python 2, run `pip install pycryptodome` in command prompt.

 ## Usage
-python b3DSEncrypt.py "File location of rom" eg. C:\Users\User\Downloads\New Super Mario Bros.
-2 (USA).3ds
+python {b3DSEncrypt.py|b3DSDecrypt.py} "File location of rom" eg. '~/dox/games/emulator/nintendo/3ds/3DS0033 - The Legend of Zelda Ocarina of Time 3D (U).3ds'

 ## Status
 Supports all known crypto-types: